 Ransomware attacks are online attacks that hold a business’ data hostage for a ransom payment.
 These kinds of online attacks are becoming more and more common.

 Some cyber policies provide protection from this type of threat, but not all do yet.
 Businesses that want to make sure they’re protected from ransomware attacks should work closely with an insurance agent to find a cyber policy that does offer robust protection against these threats.

-It’s usually advisable to get cyber liability insurance regardless of whether a business has commercial property insurance, because the two types of insurance offer different protections.
+It’s usually advisable to get cyber insurance regardless of whether a business has commercial property insurance, because the two types of insurance offer different protections.

 Commercial property policies may offer coverage for computers, but their protections are often limited to hardware.
 They’ll frequently only cover the cost of replacing or repairing broken hard drives, screens, and other physical electronic equipment.